lsaravia/SpeciesRankSurface/README.md

-# Species rank distributions in space: a multifractal analysis

-# Species Rank Surface: analysing multispecies spatial paterns using multifractals
+# A new method to analyze species abundances in space using generalized dimensions

 Markdown version of the manuscript and R source code for the data analysis.